nomelab/nomelab-academic/content/project/MoinFeCrAl/index.md

   focal_point: Smart
 links:
 slides:
-summary: This project aims at developing a mechanistic understanding on the effects of Mo on α' precipitation and dislocation loop formation in FeCrAl alloys in thermal and irradiation conditions and turns it into a set of design principles guiding further optimization, by integrating atomistic simulations, CALPHAD modeling, thermal aging, proton irradiation, and advanced characterization.
-The material discoveries will be generalized to other solutes other than Mo.
+summary: This project aims at developing a mechanistic understanding on the effects of Mo on α' precipitation and dislocation loop formation in FeCrAl alloys in thermal and irradiation conditions.
 tags:
 - Radiation Effects
 - Advanced Characterization